 Built in 1913, the Rosebud Hotel was originally built to accommodate land seekers passing through Rosebud.
 In the 1970’s, Rosebud Fellowship bought the building to use for classrooms and a dormitory.
 Today, the Hotel is used as the Administration Offices for Rosebud Centre of the Arts.

-Help us maintain these precious buildings by bidding on an item or donating.
+Help us maintain these precious buildings by donating TODAY.